sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 @snippet{lineno} examples/vfp/steady-state-parallel-shock/config.h VFP Flags

-We note that we did _not_ include the `time_evolution` flag.
-Also, it was not necessary to explicitly state that the velocity field, the magnetic field and the source term are time-independent.
+We note that we did _not_ include the
+@ref sapphirepp::VFP::VFPFlags::time_evolution "time_evolution" flag.
+Also, it
+was not necessary to explicitly state that the velocity field, the magnetic field and the source term are time-independent.

 ### Scattering frequency {#scattering-frequency-steady-state-parallel-shock}